British Steam merchant

 |Notes on event|

-One crew member and five gunners from the Katha (Master Samuel Thomson) were lost.
-The master, 53 crew members and four gunners were picked up by the British steam merchant Danby and HMS La Malouine (K 46) (Lt V.D.H.
+Six crew members from the Katha (Master Samuel Thomson) were lost.
+The master, 53 crew members and nine gunners were picked up by the British steam merchant Danby and HMS La Malouine (K 46) (Lt V.D.H.
 Bidwell, RNR), transferred to the Canadian steam merchant New Northland and landed at Freetown.

 |On board||We have details of 7 people who were on board.|